 Mr. Guernsey was born in Orlando on October 12, 1918 and passed away November 1, 2016.
 Read his obituary.

-For more information on the Guernsey family, search OrlandoMemory.info using the term “Guernsey.”
+For more information, images and audios, search OrlandoMemory.info using the term “Guernsey.”

 To view the attached images, right click and “Open image in new tab” then use the magnifying glass + to enlarge.